English

 4. Should I take multiple readings?

-Yes, it’s recommended to take two or three readings a few minutes apart and average them for a more accurate result.
+Yes, its recommended to take two or three readings a few minutes apart and average them for a more accurate result.

 5. Do wrist monitors store readings?